cjg/GVirtuS/README.md

 On the remote machine where the cuda executables will be executed

-Modify the Gvirtus configuration file backend:
+Modify the Gvirtus configuration file backend if the default port 9991 is occuped or the machine is remote:

-/usr/local/etc/gvirtus.properties or GVIRTUS_PATH/etc/gvirtus.properties
+GVIRTUS_PATH/etc/gvirtus.properties

     #
     # gVirtuS config file